rafael-patronilo/thesis-code/dependencies/justifier/README.md

 }

 ```
+Note:
+- In the axioms of the justification, only the observations will have the belief field.
+- The field `used_observations` has the indexes of the observations used in that justification in the order that they
+appear in the justification.
+This does not necessarily correspond to the order in which they appear in the input.
+- If the observations do not entail the entailment, the field `justifications` will be an empty list.

-To facilitate interaction with other programs, multiple queries can be made.
+To facilitate interaction with other programs and skip library and ontology loading on subsequent queries,
+multiple queries can be made without restarting the program.
-Different query inputs/outputs are separated by an empty line.
+Different query inputs/outputs are separated by an empty line between them.
 The tool answers each query live, so the output will be printed as soon as the query is processed.

+For more examples look in the tests directory.

 # Tests